 - We recommend that you participate in hypothesis-based research.
-This may be part of a class where applicant answered or tested a hypothesis and received a grade.
-Examples: A writing project, laboratory work, etc. NOTE: Research completed as part of a premedical course requirement will not be accepted.
+This may be part of a class where you answered or tested a hypothesis and received a grade.
+Examples: A writing project, laboratory work, etc.

-- The average is hypothesis-based research that is supervised by an individual with verifiable research credentials.
+Applicants with a stronger research experience will have completed hypothesis-based research outside of the classroom that is supervised by an individual with verifiable research credentials.
 May include independent research or senior thesis.